upatras-hci/iv/reports/12013254/readme.md

-## 2.CV Site-Conver a Yaml file to Site & PDF
+## 2.CV Site-Convert Yaml file to Site & PDF
 At first,we wanted to create an online site that CV ,will to created automatically from a [yaml](https://learnxinyminutes.com/docs/yaml/.) file,  using Jekyll.  <br />
 I create a branch
 * [link online CV](https://evangeliachatz.github.io/online-cv/) <br />